dimitri-edel/dte-workout-app/README.md

 ---
 # Pylint and PEP8
 I have used Pylint and PEP8 for linting.
+The line length is 88 characters.
+Eighty-eight characters is the recommended setting for **black**, which is a formatting tool.

 [Table of Contents](#table-of-contents)